richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- see what undistorted images look like

 - dynemic dense:
-	- not starting with best points
+	~ not starting with best points
-	- clustering around other point happens too much
+	~ clustering around other point happens too much
-	- print out images in sequence to test algorithm
+	~ print out images in sequence to test algorithm

+- revisit failed points & how they are currently being used?
+	- record/reset from F?

+- what does using/updating F matrix entail? x F-matrix manager
+		- on final point decided:
+			- recalculate F from points
+			- record error statistics
+		- as error gets less, recalculate less often
+			- stop ~100 ? or error < 1 pixel [or % of cell radius]

+	- how to drop points afterwards when F is more accurate ? retro dropping

+- forward-and back point match searching x zoom out for variabliity rather than range ?
+- sub-pixel accuracy in various points?

+- similarity metric
+- HOW-TO-COMPARE-METRIC

 ---- IF PREDICTED DESTINATION POINT IS TOO CLOSE TO OTHER NEIGHBORS => SHOULD ALSO BE DROPPED AS DEAD POINT